 Being able to define and articulate what you ‘do’ – both individually and as a team – is important for achieving a sense of collective pride and empowerment.
 Having a clear description of the work undertaken by your in-house legal team is a building block to your purpose / vision / mission statement and will provide team-defining and unifying direction for your team as it services internal clients.

-On the other hand, a team which has only a vague notion of what it does, or conflicting views within a team built on gut feel, differing personal workloads or recent history, can lead to short term decision making or conflicting perspectives on priorities.
+On the other hand, a legal department which has only a vague notion of what it does, or conflicting views within a team built on gut feel, differing personal workloads or recent history, can lead to short term decision making or conflicting perspectives on priorities.

 Once articulated, this information can also be used to build both collective productivity and individual professional development, not to mention streamlined and professional legal outcomes for your company.